Stonehenge road tunnel: 2020 planning approval

+Campaigners launched a legal challenge.
 A "mass trespass" in opposition to the plans was held on 5 December 2020 by an alliance of local people and groups, climate activists, and archaeologists.

-2021 legal challenge
+Legal challenges

 In February 2021, campaigners were granted a High Court hearing to determine if a judicial review should be held, and this was upheld.

-On 30 July 2021 with the High Court hearing taking place, UNESCO re-iterated that Stonehenge and other sites in the UK could lose their World Heritage status if the UK Government did not curb "ill-advised development".
-Campaigners opposing the tunnel were successful in the hearing, with the judge ruling the Transport Secretary's decision to proceed with the tunnel as being "unlawful" on two grounds: that there was no evidence of the impact on each individual asset at the site, and that he had failed to consider alternative schemes.

-In June 2022, the Department for Transport and National Highways (the new name for Highways England since 2021) were still investigating whether alternative routes had been properly considered.
+UNESCO re-iterated that Stonehenge and other sites in the UK could lose their World Heritage status if the UK Government did not curb "ill-advised development".
+The hearing was successful, with the judge ruling the Transport Secretary's decision to proceed with the tunnel as being "unlawful" on two grounds: that there was no evidence of the impact on each individual asset at the site, and that he had failed to consider alternative schemes.
+By the following year, the Department for Transport and National Highways (the new name for Highways England) were still investigating whether alternative routes had been properly considered.

-Contractors

 In May 2022, National Highways named an international consortium as its preferred bidder for construction of the tunnel and associated roads; the consortium is a joint venture of FCC Construcción (Spain), WeBuild (Italy) and BeMo Tunnelling (Austria).
 The following month, National Highways contracted with Mace for quantity surveying, cost consultancy and contractor liaison on the whole scheme, covering the road improvements as well as the tunnel.
+The next year, Secretary of State for Transport Mark Harper approved the scheme.
+In a 64-page letter he said he was "satisfied there is a clear need" for the new tunnel and the project's "harm on spatial, visual relations and settings is less than substantial and should be weighed against the public benefits".

+In response, campaigners launched a legal challenge in the High Court against the 2023 scheme approval.
+UNESCO warned again that the World Heritage Site risked being placed on the danger list if changes to the scheme were not made.
+Earlier, a petition with 225,000 signatures from 147 countries had been compiled by members of the Stonehenge Alliance and Save Stonehenge World Heritage Site and delivered to UNESCO's Paris headquarters.
+The legal challenge was dismissed in February 2024.
+The campaigners were granted leave to appeal, with a delay to the project while the legal process continued.
+A hearing commenced in the High Court on 15 July 2024.

+Cancellation

+Following Labour's victory in the 2024 general election, Chancellor Rachel Reeves announced that the Transport Secretary "has agreed not to move forward with [the project]".
+The decision was part of a review of public spending.